hackclub/hackclub/workshops/meme_generator/README.md

 }
 ```

-So in this CSS code, we first change our heading's font and font size, then we apply a background color to our body, and finally we select the meme canvas by it's ID and set its width to 300 pixels.
+So in this CSS code, we first change our heading's font and font size, then we apply a background color to our body, and finally we select the meme canvas by its ID and set its width to 300 pixels.

 That's it!
 This is all the CSS we'll be doing in the workshop.